utrains/Utrains_python_script/python_projects/project4.md

-## At work, we have an internal application running on postgressql, and we need a python script that will take backup of the database and upload it in s3 bucket everyday at a certain time.
+## At work, we have an internal application running on PostgreSQL, and we need a python script that will take a backup of the database and upload it in s3 bucket every day at a certain time.

 ### The script is below: